launchcodedev/mapper/README.md

 This is clearly not great.
 Lots of duplication and possibility for errors.
 It doesn't work for nesting objects well, and with multiple branches in an action, requires duplication.

-You might opt to use our `returning` field instead.
+You might opt to use `extract` to take what you want:

 ```typescript
 import { extract } from '@servall/mapper';